alexstaravoitau/navoshta.github.io/_posts/2016-08-30-aws-tensorflow.md

 ---
-title: Running Jupyter Notebook with TensorFlow on AWS
+title: Running TensorFlow with Jupyter Notebook on AWS
 tags:
 - IPython
 - Jupyter Notebook
 - TensorFlow
 - AWS
+- Tutorial
 ---
 Google's open source TensorFlow is one of the most promising machine learning frameworks nowadays.
 Even though Google is said to use a slightly different version internally, and the current version of TensorFlow is somewhat behind its competitors performance wise, one can hardly argue that it has a lot of potential.<!--more--> So if you are into data science the chances are that you will at least give it a go sooner or later.